drupal-mentoring/pain-points-of-contribution/README.md

 people as my mentor and some people listed me as their mentor which is a way of showing appreciation for me that I helped them on something.Also, my profile shows that I have got commit mention on 12 issues that has been marked fixed during the last 3 month.
+This is a new feature.
+Commit credits that are older